 Composing is a strange game.
-In my opinion, composing for one's self (by which I mean, not influenced by hitting certain criteria for monetary or moral obligation) falls into one of three categories: a) a means of emotional self-expression, b) an emotional (or perhaps even unemotional) form of representation of an external influence, or c) a part of a wider package (i.e. film music, games music) adding an extra dimension (though how much this is for one's self is very circumstance and team specific).
+In my opinion, composing for one's self (by which I mean, not influenced by hitting certain criteria for monetary or moral obligation) falls into one of three categories: a) a means of emotional self-expression, b) an emotional (or perhaps unemotional) form of representing an external influence, or c) a part of a wider package (i.e. film music, games music).
+How much "c" is for one's self is very circumstance dependant though.

 In 1777, Mozart wrote in a letter to his father “I cannot write in verse, for I am no poet.
 I cannot arrange the parts of speech with such art as to produce effects of light and shade, for I am no painter.
 Even by signs and gestures I cannot express my thoughts and feelings, for I am no dancer.
 But I can do so by means of sounds, for I am a musician."
 (Spaethling, R: Mozart’s letters, Mozart’s life, Faber and Faber, 2004).
 This, however, still leaves the question as to whether he is referring to music as an emotional or unemotional form of expression (with the further question of whether this is a means of self-expression or merely a means of expressing something external) .
 Most likely each of his works finds itself in a different one of my proposed categories with his operas dancing between all three.